 "Swift" from the first generation never misses.
 It even works if your opponent is underground or up in the sky (though this was removed in later generations).

-Similar attacks of other elemental types have been introduced in later generations: Faint Attack, Vital Throw, Aerial Ace, Magical Leaf, Shock Wave, Shadow Punch, Magnet Bomb, and Aura Sphere.
+Similar attacks of other elemental types have been introduced in later generations: Feint Attack, Vital Throw, Aerial Ace, Magical Leaf, Shock Wave, Shadow Punch, Magnet Bomb, and Aura Sphere.
 Certain other moves, such as Gust or Earthquake, can even hit targets who are currently using Fly or Dig (which normally grants one turn of invulnerability before striking).

 The No Guard Ability causes all attacks used by a Pokémon to become always-accurate, in exchange for granting the same to all attacks used against it, even allowing you to hit targets that are in the air, underground, or temporarily non-existent.

 Lock-On and Mind Reader ensure the next attack will hit, even if the target uses the aforementioned moves; the only way out is switching Pokémon.

 Hurricane and Thunder ignore accuracy and evasion checks (similar to Swift) when it's raining, while Blizzard does so when it's hailing in Generation V. Before that it instead raised their accuracy to 100% (Blizzard didn't do that in Gen III, though).

 In Generation VI, Toxic becomes this if the user is a Poison-type, allowing the user to badly poison even those using Fly or Dig.

 Standards of the series are patches of grass with a darker shade than others, trash cans, the centers of plateaus, dead-ends, and rocks.
 Thank Arceus for the Item Finder/Dowsing Machine when they're anywhere else.